halamcca/halamcca/README.md

-Myles McCarthy, Math and Computer Science undergrad at UIUC
+Math and Computer Science undergrad at UIUC